ethan-wickstrom/notez/docs/components/note-list-item.md

 ## Core Concepts

--   **Display**: Uses Mantine's `NavLink` component for consistent styling and interaction patterns within the sidebar.
-Displays the `note.title` or a placeholder if the title is empty.
+-   **Display**: Uses Mantine's `NavLink` component with `variant="subtle"` for a cleaner appearance.
+Displays the `note.title` (or "Untitled Note") and a concisely formatted `note.updatedAt` timestamp in the `description` area.
 -   **Selection**: On click, it dispatches the `SELECT_NOTE` action with the note's ID using the `dispatch` function obtained from `useAppContext`.
--   **Active State**: Determines if it's the currently selected note by comparing its `note.id` with the `selectedNoteId` from the global state.
-Passes the `active` prop to the underlying `NavLink`.
+-   **Active State (Gestalt: Figure/Ground)**: Determines if it's the currently selected note by comparing its `note.id` with the `selectedNoteId` from the global state.
+Applies distinct background and text styles (using theme primary color with alpha) to the active `NavLink` for clear visual indication.
+-   **Hover State**: Provides subtle background feedback on hover for both active and non-active items, enhancing interactivity.
+-   **Transitions**: Includes a smooth background color transition for hover/active states.

 ## API Reference